rdcoletta/genomic_prediction_svs/README.md

   for QTN in 10 100 200; do
     for VAR in SNP SV; do
       for GXE in no with; do
-        for EFFECTTYPE in geometric equal; do
+        for EFFECTTYPE in equal; do
           # get folder name
           FOLDER=analysis/trait_sim/multi_env/${GXE}_gxe/additive_model/${EFFECTTYPE}_effects/${QTN}-QTNs_from_${VAR}/${H2}-heritability
           # run anova and plot pve